• Project

 Angie Earl

-Angie Earl serves as a volunteer worker with EMM’s Christian-Muslim Relations Team, which helps to teach/train Christians how to build life-giving relationships with Muslims through dialogue, witness, peacemaking, and hospitality.
+Angie Earl serves as a volunteer worker with EMM’s Christian-Muslim Relations Team, which equips Christians to build life-giving relationships with Muslims through dialogue, witness, peacemaking, and hospitality.

 $0.00 Buy product